-Our curriculum is carefully designed to ensure all our children achieve their full potential and are well prepared for the next stages of their education and beyond.
+Our curriculum is carefully designed to ensure all our children achieve their full potential and are well prepared for the next stages of their education and their adult life.

 We have an enviable reputation amongst local schools as being an excellent sporting school and enjoy many successes at sporting competitions.

 Our PSHE curriculum has been developed to ensure all our children have the skills they need to be a successful member of both our school community and our modern British society.
-Alongside this, and underpinning everything we do, is our commitment to supporting our pupils’ spiritual, moral, social and cultural development.
+Alongside this, and underpinning everything we do, is our commitment to supporting our pupils’ spiritual, moral, social and cultural development as well as our own school values of Belong, Explore Succeed.

-All teachers work together to plan the year’s curriculum, ensuring that there are plenty of exciting and stimulating topics and activities for the children to study.
+All teachers work together to plan the year’s curriculum, using the National Curriculum’s programmes of study.

 Wherever possible, units of work are enhanced by hands-on experiences to allow our pupils to explore their learning.
-Research shows that hands on learning allows pupils to directly take on board and understand what is happening, or how to do something.
-Also, the non-core subjects such as art and D.T., give children opportunities to practice practical problem solving, and gives them their first introduction to future highly skilled trades.
+Research shows that hands on learning allows pupils to directly take on board and understand what is happening or how to do something.
+This is firmly embedded in our teaching – especially within our science curriculum.
+Also, the non-core subjects such as art, IT and D.T., give children opportunities in practical problem solving and gives them their first introduction to future highly skilled trades.

 Whole school theme days/weeks are a key and unique feature of our curriculum and give the children a real chance to delve deeply in a particular subject.
 All staff relish the challenge of planning exciting and original activities for these and the children enjoy being ‘off timetable’ for the day or week.